 So you signed up for your first 5K.
 Or your first 5K since Friends was part of Thursday night t.v.
 You weren't going to do it, but someone applied peer pressure the way Dolly Parton applies makeup and you crumbled like you were in middle school and everyone said it was cool to peg your acid washed jeans.*

 The race is in a month and you’re putting off all of the things you should be doing.
-Like, I don’t know, running and stuff.
+Like, I don’t know, running.
+Or working out at all.

 I’m not here to tell you that you won’t have to run.
 I mean you did sign up for a 5K.
 But I’m also here to make a few suggestions about some other exercises you can be doing to help prepare for the run.